-Memory—it’s tied to everything that forms our person.
+Memory is tied to everything we are.
 The vivid images in our minds are how we recall our favorite moments, communicate with those we love, learn new information, and even perform routine behaviors.

 .
 In the memory process, storing memory is retaining that information over time until retrieval, which is accessing the information as it is needed.
 Without memory, language, behavior, and personal identity are impossible because we would have no concept of recalling past events.

 There are three types of memory that can be divided into subcategories and improved in various ways!

 - Sensory Memory – Information is taken in through the sense (i.e. sight, touch, hearing, taste, and smell), processed by the nervous system, and is stored for mere seconds after the initial stimuli are no longer present before being transferred to short term memory

 - Working Memory – The process of temporarily storing current information and then manipulating it for use

-- Long Term Memory – The unlimited capacity to store any information occurring over a few minutes ago for an extended period of time; information is encoded and manipulated
+- Long Term Memory – The unlimited capacity to store any information occurring over a few minutes ago for an extended period of time.
+Information is encoded and manipulated.

 - Explicit—Memory that is easily recalled unconsciously and unknowingly influences thoughts and behavior